What is Glucose?

 The primary source of energy required for living organisms is glucose.
 Plants and algae prepare glucose during the process of photosynthesis with the help of water, sunlight, and carbon dioxide.
-It is naturally found in fruits, honey.
+It is naturally found in fruits and honey.
 Glucose in animals is obtained by the process of glycogenolysis.

 1. Steps to Draw Open Chain Structure of a Glucose Molecule